Enrique Alfaro Ramírez

-Enrique Alfaro Ramírez (born June 20, 1973) is a Mexican politician and the Governor of Jalisco.
+Enrique Alfaro Ramírez (born June 20, 1973) is a Mexican politician who was the Governor of Jalisco from 2018 to 2024.
 In 2009, he served as mayor of Tlajomulco de Zúñiga.
-He mounted his gubernatorial campaign in 2012 under the Movimiento Ciudadano (MC) party, but lost to the Institutional Revolutionary Party (PRI).
+He mounted his gubernatorial campaign in 2012 under the Movimiento Ciudadano (MC) party but lost to the Institutional Revolutionary Party (PRI).
 Alfaro Ramírez decided to run for mayor of Guadalajara that year and won the elections.
 After serving for three years, he ran for governor again under the MC and was victorious.
 This victory marked the MC's first gubernatorial win in its history.
 Within a week of the election results, however, he resigned from the MC and decided to be an independent governor, claiming he was never an active member of the MC.

 Early life and education

 Alfaro Ramírez was born in Guadalajara, Jalisco, on June 20, 1973.
 He obtained a bachelor's degree in civil engineering from the Western Institute of Technology and Higher Education (ITESO) in 1995 and a master's degree in urban studies from El Colegio de México in 1999.
 He worked in various capacities in the federal government, focusing on urban development, between 1996 and 2003, and from 2003 to 2006, he was a town councilor in Tlajomulco de Zúñiga.